 During the fall semester of the departmental chairperson's fourth year of service, the Vice President for Academic Affairs will meet with all fulltime members of the department as a group to discuss the term of the departmental chairperson in that role.
-Faculty members may also request an individual meeting with the Vice President for Academic Affairs if they wish.
-The Vice President for Academic Affairs will also meet with departmental staff in a separate meeting.
-If the departmental chairperson has indicated that he/she no longer wishes to serve in this capacity, the Vice President for Academic Affairs will talk with all fulltime members of the department about the willingness of others to assume this leadership role.
+Faculty members may also request an individual meeting with the Vice President and Dean if they wish.
+The Vice President and Dean will also meet with departmental staff in a separate meeting.
+If the departmental chairperson has indicated that he/she no longer wishes to serve in this capacity, the Vice President and Dean will talk with all fulltime members of the department about the willingness of others to assume this leadership role.